MakeMyLifeEasy/Plastic-Pollution/docs/index.md

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet6?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="500" scrolling='yes'> </iframe>

+### **Fate of Plastic**

+From 1950-2015, 8.3 billion tons of plastic was produced globally.
+Half of all plastic produced is designed to be used only once.
+However, only 500 million tonnes (6%) was recycled; out of which 300 million tonnes was later discarded.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet7?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="500" scrolling='yes'> </iframe>

+### **Where does plastic end up?**

+Plastic has long since become an inherent part of the oceans.
+An estimated 5 trillion plastic particles are floating at the ocean's surface.
+According to Ocean Conservancy, every year **8 million metric tons** of plastic goes into the ocean.

+The chart below gives an idea about the quantity of plastic waste **floating** at the ocean surface for particles ranging from small microplastics to macroplastics.

+The northern hemisphere basins have the highest surface plastic accounting to the highest coastal population compared to southern hemisphere.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet8?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="500" scrolling='yes'> </iframe>

+### **Future of Microplastic in Surface Ocean**

+Microplastic are plastic materials smaller than 0.5 centimeters in diameter.
+By 2050, if the plastic production continues to grow in line with the historical plastic production rates, the estimated plastic debris would be around 2.6 million tons.

+What’s more striking is that even if the ocean plastic waste is stopped by 2020, microplastics would still persist in the surface waters for many more decades.
+However, the amount of plastic will be 50% less than compared to the above scenario.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet9?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="500" scrolling='yes'> </iframe>